VitaliRj/Vineyard_FastRCNN/README.md

 ## Future Improvements
 A Neural network can never be perfect.
 Training settings and training datasets can always be improved.
 VGG-19 is probably an overkill for this application.
 The layers can be significantly reduced and a faster (FasterRCNNObjectDetector) algorithm can be used to increase the performance.
 Additionally, the robustness against false detections of shadows needs to be improved.
 This can be done with additional training sets including more shadows and data augmentation.

-## Many thanks to Lorenz Dahlem from Gundersheim (Germany) for providing the valuable datasets his wonderful wine!
+## Many thanks to Lorenz Dahlem from Gundersheim (Germany) for providing the valuable datasets and his wonderful wine!

 ## Sources
 [1] Girshick, Ross.
 "Fast r-cnn."
 Proceedings of the IEEE International Conference on Computer Vision.
 2015.